ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 - Pre-annotate documents
 - Create tasks for human annotators
 - Analyze inter-annotator agreement and adjudicate conflicts in annotated documents
-- Create machine learning annotators
+- Create machine learning models

 This tutorial should take approximately 60 minutes to finish.
 If you explore other concepts related to this tutorial, it could take longer to complete.